Essays

 Placebo Is a Business Model

-From bracelets to supplements, coaching, political narratives.
+From bracelets to supplements, coaching, political promises.
 The desire to believe is stronger than facts.

 My Dream Office Was a Lie